Craigson/FundamentalsOfComputing/README.md

 | --- |--- | -----|
 | 4*10<sup>2</sup>| 3*10<sup>1</sup> | 7*10<sup>0</sup>|

 Note that just like we have **10** possible numbers in decimal notation, this is also a base **10** system.
-437 has a hundreds place, a tens place, and a one place, which are all base **10**.
+437 has a hundreds place, a tens place, and a ones place, which are all base **10**.

 *Binary* is similar to decimal notation but instead of 10 numbers (0-9) and base 10, we have 2 (0 & 1) numbers and it is base 2.
+So instead of a ones place, tens place, hundreds place, etc, we have a ones place, a twos place, a fours place, an eight place, etc.

 Let's look at the numbers zero through eight, in binary and decimal.